Vietnam.vn - Nền tảng quảng bá Việt Nam

 With such a low income, Phuong cannot afford the expensive life in the city.
 At this time, Phuong does not have a practicing certificate, so she cannot work extra at the clinic to earn more income.

 After studying for 12 months to get a practicing certificate, Phuong worked in Thu Duc City, and on weekends drove to a hospital in Long An to work extra.
-She didn't take a day off all week, and had to stay up all night.
+She did not take a day off all week, and had to stay up all night.
 "Many days when I went from Ho Chi Minh City to Long An, I had to pull over and take a nap in the middle of the road to have the energy to continue working," the young female doctor recounted.

 Đào tạo bác sĩ: Nghịch lý học phí và lương- Ảnh 2.